30 top things to do in York with teenagers

 York with Young adults – visit the Dungeons

-The York Dungeons follows the successful formula of the other Dungeon sites across the world.
+The York Dungeons follows the successful formula of the other Dungeon sites worldwide.
 The concept is half history and half horror as you are taken through the gory history of York.

-The Dungeon is a 1-hour experience with actors, lighting displays, props and much more.
-If your teenagers like a bit of horror, shock and awe then the Dungeons in York is just the attraction for them.
+The Dungeon is a 1-hour experience with actors, lighting displays, props, and more.
+If your teenagers like horror, shock and awe, then the Dungeons in York is just the attraction.
 Learn more about the York Dungeons here

 A Harry Potter-Themed Guided Tour of York